single-cell-data/SOMA/brainstorming.md

 > ℹ️ **Note** - this section is just a sketch, and is primarily focused on defining abstract primitive operations that must exist on each type.

-## SOMAMapping interface
+## SOMAMetadataMapping interface

 > ℹ️ **Note** - this is an interface defined only to make the subsequent prose simpler.
-It is not an element in the data model, but rather a set of operations that will be supported on other objects.
+It is not an element in the data model, but rather a set of operations that will be supported on the `metadata` associated with all foundational objects.

-The SOMAMapping is an interface to a string-keyed map.
-It may be immutable or mutable depending on the context.
-In most implementations, it will be presented with a language-appropriate interface, e.g., Python `Mapping` or `MutableMapping`.
+The SOMAMetadataMapping is an interface to a string-keyed mutable map.
+In most implementations, it will be presented with a language-appropriate interface, e.g., Python `MutableMapping`.

 The following operations will exist to manipulate the mapping, providing a getter/setter interface plus the ability to iterate on the collection: